-Trains on the 25 kV AC Auckland Metro Rail Network have been experiencing flashover of their pantographs, from the overhead wire to the train’s roof.
-This is a major safety hazard to passengers and staff, and causes significant disruption to railway operations.
+Trains on the 25 kV AC Auckland Metro Rail Network were experiencing flashover of their pantographs, from the overhead wire to the train’s roof.
+This was a major safety hazard to passengers and staff, and caused significant disruption to railway operations.

-KiwiRail, the rail network operator, commissioned Middleton Group to commence a root cause investigation of this safety & operational hazard.
+KiwiRail, the rail network operator, commissioned Middleton Group to commence a root cause investigation of this safety and operational hazard.
 This investigation began with the power quality of the network.

 Middleton Group designed a test circuit to measure the pantograph to rail voltage on the network.
 Our engineers specified the test equipment, test locations, and testing methodology in accordance with appropriate European and KiwiRail standards to accurately record the voltage.